 - Turn on the controller and the drone.

-- Connect the controller and the iPad device with the corresponding cable.
+- Connect the controller and the iPad or tablet device with the corresponding cable.

 - Select the drone model from the Drone selector dropdown list.

 - Once the status of the drone is Connected, tap Start flight.